 PRIORITIES AND KEY RESPONSIBILITIES

-The President and CEO will capitalize on the Science Center's potential and have the following priorities and responsibilities:
+The Chief will capitalize on the Science Center's potential and have the following priorities and responsibilities:

 - Explore new ideas around youth programming and membership, curricula development, lectures, etc.; engage an even larger audience of school groups, civic groups, and the general public with exhibits and educational experiences that invigorate inquiry and make science come alive;

-- Inspire, motivate, evaluate, and direct staff; nurture an aspirational culture that fosters an environment of creativity, collaboration, and strategic thinking; model transparency accountability; strengthen interdepartmental communication and interaction; ensure administrative policies and procedures are timely and up to date; attract and hire talent appropriately, with particular attention to adding expertise/bench strength to core areas of science and education as needed;
+- Inspire, motivate, evaluate, and direct staff; nurture an aspirational, warm, diverse and inclusive culture that fosters an environment of creativity, collaboration, and strategic thinking; attract and hire talent appropriately, with particular attention to adding expertise/bench strength to core areas of science and education as needed;

-- Harness and maximize the appropriate use of technology and digital media in promoting the Science Center, reaching new and diverse audiences and creating innovative and engaging exhibitions and programs; encourage the effective use of new technology, improved internal coordination, and communication;
+- To enhance the guest experience, harness and maximize the appropriate use of technology in exhibition and education program development; with the Chief Marketing Officer, craft a social media/digital engagement strategy for promoting the Science Center and for reaching new and diverse audiences; encourage the effective use of new technology, improved internal coordination, and communication;

 IDEAL EXPERIENCE AND QUALIFICATIONS

-The ideal candidate will have a deep interest in and a passion for the current and future role of the Saint Louis Science Center, and should have or be the following:
+The scope of this role will reflect the strengths and experience of the ideal candidate, who, first and foremost, must demonstrate a deep interest in the current role and future potential of the Saint Louis Science Center, and should have or be the following:

-- A commitment to educational outreach; leadership experience in nurturing the development of programming, curricula, and engagement; meaningful experience in developing productive relationships with educational institutions;
+- A commitment to educational outreach; leadership experience in nurturing the development of programming, curricula, and engagement; a demonstrated commitment to bringing of the Science Center's educational mission beyond the walls of the institution and out into the community, particularly into communities of need who lack resources; meaningful experience in developing productive relationships with educational institutions and partners;

-The President and CEO should also be or have:
+The Chief Officer should also be or have:

-- A self-starter, hands-on leader and consensus builder who will quickly gain the respect and credibility of all key constituencies; an outgoing people person who will warmly embrace volunteers and community members; willingness to actively participate in the cultural and civic life of St. Louis;
+- A consensus builder who will quickly gain the respect and credibility of all key constituencies; an outgoing people person who will warmly embrace volunteers and community members;

 Applications, including cover letters and resumes, and nominations should be sent to the attention of Mark Tarnacki at ScienceCenter@PhillipsOppenheim.com.